Michael-Girard/Scheduler/README.md

 # Scheduler
-A Work-In-Progress Library with classes, methods, and interfaces for generating a graphical JavaFX Calendar
+A Work-In-Progress Library with classes, methods, and interfaces for generating a graphical JavaFX Calendar.

+ScheduleInfo is an abstract class for implementing the methods required by the Scheduler.